lahar History, Family Crest & Coats of Arms

 - Origins Available:

 The surname lahar was first found in Berwickshire, a lieutenancy area and historic county on the Scottish Borders.
 Literally, the surname means a "laird" or "landlord" and is obviously an occupational surname.
 Another sources claim the name means "lord" as in "Lord of the manor," but we feel the former translation is more appropriate.
 The earliest record of the name was Roger Lawird or Lauird of Berwick who made an agreement with the Abbey of Kelso relating to his land in Waldefgat, Berwick in 1257.

 Early History of the lahar family

-Another 195 words (14 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early lahar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lahar research.
+Another 98 words (7 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early lahar History in all our PDF Extended History products and printed products wherever possible.

 lahar Spelling Variations

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined. lahar occurred in many references, and spelling variations of the name found included Laird, Lairde and others.